lexuancuong/aws-saa-c03/Networking.md

 ## Network Access Control Lists (NACLs)
 Network ACLs are an optional layer of security that acts as a firewall for controlling traffic in and out of subnets.
+(Usually used for blocking an IP address, cheaper than using WAF)

 ### Key Characteristics
 1. **Subnet Level**